likawind/dspy/docs/docs/tutorials/simplified-baleen.md

 We could have written `context = GenerateAnswer.signature.context` to avoid duplicating the description of the context field.
 :::

 Now that we have the necessary signatures in place, we can start building the Baleen pipeline!
+Note that recent updates have improved the robustness of the `extract` method, including handling truncation of predictions.

 ## Building the Pipeline